scipy-conference/scipy_proceedings/papers/smcquay/smcquay.rst

 computing environments.
 These modules were implemented using built-in Python modules to simplify deployment.
 This implementation was found to scale linearly approximately 180 participating compute processes.
-It is suggested to replace the queuing mechanism with a more performant queuing library (e.g. ØMQ) and a more advanced participant partitioning scheme to allow the library to scale past this point.
+It is suggested to replace the queuing mechanism with a more high-performance queuing library (e.g. ØMQ) and a more advanced participant partitioning scheme to allow the library to scale past this point.

 Acknowledgments